MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivity.md

 ### activityWithActivityId
 `+ (nullable instancetype)activityWithActivityId:(nonnull NSString*)activityId;`

-TODO Creates an instance of this class with a given ID
+Creates an instance of this class with a given ID

 #### Parameters
 * `activityId` The identifier for this Activity (should be a unique string).

 #### Returns
-TODO
+An instance of this class.

 ### initWithActivityId
 `- (nullable instancetype)initWithActivityId:(nonnull NSString*)activityId;`

-TODO Creates an instance of this class with a given ID
+Creates an instance of this class with a given ID.

 #### Parameters
 * `activityId` The identifier for this Activity (should be a unique string).

 #### Returns
-TODO
+An instance of this class.

 ## Methods